Topics by Subjects

 How was the concept of ‘love’ defined, used, and celebrated throughout recorded time (and potentially, pre-recorded time).
 During the festive season of St. Valentine’s – when “love is in the air” – let’s consider the nature of this most perplexing, yet wondrous of human emotions.

 Sigmund Freud and the Inner Mind (Paul Dias)

 Father of modern psychology or cult leader?
 Explore the 20 century’s most controversial thinker and learn the meanings of your dreams, desires and defenses.

 The will to power – The Philosophy of Friedrich Nietzsche (Paul Dias)

-The answers given by the philosopher F. Nietzsche to these questions turned modern philosophy and the world on its head.
+The controversial answers given by the philosopher F. Nietzsche to these questions turned modern philosophy and the world on its head.